Kotlin/full-stack-web-jetbrains-night-sample/README.md

 `gradle jvmTest` to run common and jvm tests with JUnit.

+`gradle runKarmaTests` to run common and js tests with Mocha and Karma.

 ### Hosts
 Webpack dev server responding at http://0.0.0.0:8080.
 Ktor application responding at http://0.0.0.0:8081.